Nepalese Armed Forces: Domestic operations

-In 1974, The Royal Nepalese Army (RNA) was mobilized to disarm the Tibetan Khampas who had been using Nepalese soil to engage guerilla war against the Chinese forces.
+In 1974, The Royal Nepali Army (RNA) was mobilized to disarm the Tibetan Khampas who had been using Nepali soil to engage guerilla war against the Chinese forces.
 The Khampas had secretly created their base in Mustang (north-west Nepal) and were operating from there against China.
 The RNA, under immense diplomatic pressure from China and the international community, moved nine infantry units towards the Khampa post in Mustang and gave them an ultimatum to either disarm themselves and surrender, or face consequences.
-The terms and conditions of their surrender was that they would be given Nepalese citizenship, land, and some money.
+The terms and conditions of their surrender was that they would be given Nepali citizenship, land, and some money.
 The Khampa commander Wang Di agreed to surrender but eventually fled the camp.
 He was later killed in Doti, far-western Nepal by RNA forces while trying to loot a Nepal Police post.
 This was first time that the RNA was mobilized in such a large number domestically.